- Borrow & Request

 Providing notice for visits

-Since SCARC is operating on a by-appointment-only basis for the 2021-2022 academic year, you'll need to contact us in advance if you'd like to review materials in person.
+Since SCARC operates on a by-appointment basis, you'll need to contact us in advance if you'd like to review materials in person.
 Drop us a line at firstname.lastname@example.org - we're happy to help you identify materials of interest, and determine whether there are already digital resources available!

 Preparation is helpful

 As you begin thinking about your story, please visit our website and use the search box in the upper right corner to search our holdings for relevant collections.
 For more information on how to find rare books and archival materials, what happens when you visit SCARC, and how to read a collection guide, take at the "Finding SCARC Materials" tab on the "Reference and Research Services" page.

 Cite your sources

 Whether it’s a photograph, digital download, or quote, we’d love for you to use our materials in your article!
 We only ask that you complete our Notification of Use form (this can be completed after the article is published), and cite the specific collections you used (e.g. if you use a photograph of a document or other archival item, or a quote from an primary source).
 See the Frequently Asked Questions section of this guide for more information!

 We’d love to see your finished work!
 Feel free to email it directly to the staff member you worked with, or to our main email account at email@example.com.
 If you have any last minute questions prior to publication (e.g. spelling of last names, how to cite a specific item in a collection, or general fact checking), please don't hesitate to contact us!